 PLEASE DON’T HOG REFLECTOR 4400

 Most repeaters and Gateways link to reflector 4400.
-4400 is meant to be used as a calling channel to establish a contact, then you can move off on to a different reflector such as 4401 or 4402 for a chat.
+4400 is meant to be used as center of activity for establishing a contacts or brief conversations.
+If you want a chat then you can move off on to a different reflector such as 4401 or 4402 for a chat.

 While it may appear that having a chat on TG235/Reflector 4400 does no harm as overall it’s not very busy there are a few things that you really, really need to consider.

-When you use TG235/Reflector 4400 you are keying up dozens of repeaters and gateways across the network, on Brandmeister that’s currently around 60 repeaters and public gateways.
+When you use TG235/Reflector 4400 you are keying up dozens of repeaters and gateways across the network, on Brandmeister that’s currently around 60 repeaters and public gateways in the UK.
 On a repeater this ties up a time slot and may prevent others that you can’t and won’t hear from accessing other talkgroups linked to that same time slot on that repeater.

 On a multimode repeater or gateway it ties the repeater/gateway to DMR and prevents it from being used for other modes.
 So if you’re having a natter on 4400 you lock out Analog/C4FM/Fusion/P25 and DStar users from being able to use any of the mutimode gateways or repeaters linked to 4400.
 As these are users on different modes you won’t ever hear them on DMR so you can’t tell that you are locking them out and they have no way of breaking in to your conversation to try to get their call in.
 This isn’t really fair.
 There are plenty of user activated talkgroups and refelectors that can be used if you want to have a prolonged chat.
 A user activated talkgroup will only key up the repeaters or gateways that the users are directly connected to.
 This then allows other users to use the rest of the network or different modes uninterrupted.

-MB6IBK and MB6BK are multimode gateways.
-If someone is chatting on 4400 it completely ties up both of these gateways.
+MB6BK is a multimode gateway.
+If someone is chatting on 4400 it completely ties up the gateways.
 It is almost impossible for anyone else on DMR to then be able access the gateways to switch them to a different reflector and unless there is a break in the conversation longer than 20 seconds is impossible for a C4FM user to connect to the gateway.
-That isn’t really fair on local user of the gateways as a couple of people in, for example, Scotland chatting about a local issue are selfishly preventing others from accessing a multiude of local gateways up and down the country, not just BK and IBK.
+That isn’t really fair on local user of the gateways as a couple of people in, for example, Scotland chatting about a local issue are selfishly preventing others from accessing a multiude of local gateways up and down the country, not just on MB6BK.